rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 to support rendering the game via [Rusty Vangers] instead of the default CPU-based rasterizer.
 The plugin is made as a static library sub-crate with a bunch of C-exported functions.
-Basic concept worked on the terrain, and the mini working group transitioned to moving more visual features off the old path and into the Rust-based plugin.
+The approach worked for the terrain, so the mini working group transitioned to moving more visual features off the old path and into the Rust-based plugin.

 At the same time, [Rusty Vangers] engine got a number of important